wifisensing/PicoScenes-github-pages/docs/userManual/features_pricing.md

 ### COTS NIC: AX210 and AX200

-PicoScenes is the exclusive platform that supports the packet injection (Tx), receiving, and CSI measurement on Intel AX210/AX200 NIC.
+PicoScenes is the exclusive platform that supports packet injection (Tx), receiving, and CSI measurement on Intel AX210/AX200 NIC.
 All features below are free of charge.

 | Feature | Description | Free | Pro |
 |---------|-------------|------|-----|